Hack-a-Shaq: Hack-a-Shaq

 O'Neal's free throw shooting was regarded as one of his major weaknesses.

 Nelson used the strategy again in 1999, this time against Shaquille O'Neal, a career 52% free throw shooter.
 Other NBA coaches also did so to defend against O'Neal.
-Despite the fact the strategy was first used two years earlier against Rodman, its greater success and usage in and after 1999 led to it primarily being known for its usage against O'Neal.

 Nelson first deployed the strategy against O'Neal in the 1999–2000 season.
 O'Neal had a known weakness in free throw shooting, with a career average of 52.7%.
 He once missed all 11 of his free throw attempts in a game against the Seattle SuperSonics on December 8, 2000, an NBA record.
 As the strategy proliferated throughout the league, the Lakers hired Ed Palubinskas, a 90% free throw shooter in his playing days, to coach O'Neal on free throws.
 O'Neal's free throw percentage peaked at 62.2% in the 2002–03 season.

 While playing, O'Neal's attitude toward the strategy was generally one of defiance, claiming that he would make the most crucial free throws "when they count" and that the strategy simply would not work against him.
 O'Neal called Nelson "a clown" for using the strategy.
 In his next game against O'Neal, Nelson showed up wearing a clown nose.
 During the 2008–09 preseason, O'Neal expressed his disapproval of San Antonio Spurs coach Gregg Popovich and his team's use of the Hack-a-Shaq during the first round of the 2008 playoffs.

 On October 29, 2008, Popovich poked fun at O'Neal, having Michael Finley commit an intentional foul five seconds into the first game of the regular season.
 O'Neal laughed when he looked over to the Spurs bench and saw Popovich smiling while giving two thumbs up, further asserting that it was a joke.